 - It also included each patient’s self-reported depression level at the beginning and end of an eight-week treatment period.

-- Before undergoing treatment, the patients had received fMRI scans while playing a number-guessing game that triggers brain functions known to be altered by depression.
+- Before undergoing treatment, the patients had received functional magnetic resonance imaging (fMRI) scans, which indicate neuronal activity, while playing a number-guessing game that triggers brain functions known to be altered by depression.
 The authors augmented the scans using a method that changes them in a realistic manner.
 They partitioned the real and synthetic scans into 200 regions and quantified brain activity using three metrics, yielding 600 features per scan.

 Results: The authors evaluated their models on held-out data according to R2 value, a measure of performance in which 100 percent is perfect.
 The sertraline model achieved an R2 value of 48 percent.
 The bupropion model achieved 34 percent.
 Techniques that use brain scans to predict a patient’s response to drugs without deep learning have achieved R2 values around 15 percent, Montillo told The Batch.